Ameliasks/dms1_blog/posts/twenty-two-post.md

 I went to source for references for the webcore, pixelised effect i wanted to emulate.
 I had many ideas from these inspirations, but I realised after trying to pile on layers, that going too complex and maximalist would not really complement the rest of the site.
 So I settled for something a little more simplistic with just enough detail in the end.

-In the desktop version, I also moved down the navigation bar. to below the landing page.
-This was because as I was observing the page once I had replaced the placeholders with the final images, I found it distracting the design looked like it was being cropped off at the bottom and it looked distracting.
+In the desktop version, I also moved down the navigation bar to below the landing page.
+This was because as I was observing the page once I had replaced the placeholders with the final images, I found it distracting the design looked like it was being cropped off at the bottom.
 Once I swapped the positions of the two, I liked the design a lot better as it helped to give more focus to the landing animations.

 ![photo 1](photos/95.png)
 *Left: Orignal, Right: After Swap*